Robinsons Iligan: History

 Robinsons Malls announced the opening of additional branches in Mindanao by 2014, one of which was in Iligan on the former Pryce Business Park which was sold to Robinsons Land Corporation.

 The construction began on May 9, 2015 and took two years on its nearing completion.
 The mall's opening was originally scheduled on June 8, 2017.
 However, due to the Battle of Marawi, the opening was moved to July 26, 2017.

 Features

 The three-storey mall features 6 anchor stores.
 It has Lingkod Pinoy Service Center, Food Gallery, specialty stores and restaurants, outdoor parking spaces and a transport terminal.

 The architectural design is inspired by the city's majestic waterfalls.
 There is a waterfall feature with stream of water cascading from the upper levels down to the al fresco area of the mall.

-The mall complex also features a five-storey Go Hotel, with 100 rooms and a function hall.
+The mall complex also features a five-storey Go Hotels, with 100 rooms and a function hall.